leehkk/Chinese-SLR/README.md

 # Chinese-SLR
-The full code will be updated soon
+The full code will be released soon